Notes on a Scandal (film)

 Notes on a Scandal is a 2006 British psychological drama thriller directed by Richard Eyre and produced by Robert Fox and Scott Rudin.
 Adapted from the 2003 novel by Zoë Heller, the screenplay was written by Patrick Marber.
 The film stars Judi Dench, Cate Blanchett, and Bill Nighy, and centres on a lonely veteran teacher who uncovers a fellow teacher's illicit affair with an underage student.

+Notes on a Scandal had its limited theatrical release on 25 December 2006, then went into a wide release on 26 January 2007.
 The film received positive reviews from critics, with Dench and Blanchett's performances receiving widespread critical acclaim and Marber's screenplay being particularly lauded.
 The film also emerged as a major commercial success at the box-office, grossing $50.6 million worldwide.

 Notes on a Scandal earned Dench and Blanchett nominations for Best Actress and Best Supporting Actress respectively at various ceremonies including the Academy Awards (Oscars), the Critics' Choice Awards, the Golden Globe Awards, Screen Actors Guild Awards; and a BAFTA Award nomination (for Dench alone).
 Marber's adapted screenplay also received nominations from the BAFTAs, Golden Globes, and Oscars—the latter of whom additionally nominated Philip Glass's score.
-Notes on a Scandal had its limited theatrical release on December 25, 2006, then went into a wide release on January 26, 2007.

 Plot

 Barbara Covett is a history teacher at a comprehensive school in London.
-Having never married and nearing retirement, she is unpopular with the students and her fellow teachers, whom she has contempt for.
-Her only comfort is her diary.
+She is unpopular with the students and her fellow teachers, for whom she has contempt.
+Having never married and nearing retirement, her only comfort is her diary.
 When a new art teacher, Sheba Hart, joins the staff, Barbara is immediately attracted to her and they strike up a friendship.
 In Barbara, this friendship quickly turns into infatuation and obsession.
 Sheba is married to the much older Richard, and is just re-entering the work force after devoting herself to her special needs son.

 Barbara later witnesses Sheba in a sexual encounter with a 15-year-old student named Steven Connolly at the school.
 When Barbara confronts her, Sheba recounts all the details of her involvement with the boy, but asks Barbara not to tell the school administration until after Christmas, as she wants to be with her family.
-Barbara claims she has no intention of reporting her providing Sheba ends the relationship immediately, but Barbara secretly plans to use the affair as a means of manipulating Sheba.
+Barbara claims she has no intention of reporting her, providing Sheba ends the relationship immediately, but Barbara secretly plans to use the affair as a means of manipulating Sheba.
 Over the Christmas break, Barbara visits her sister, who asks her about another young teacher Barbara befriended.
 Barbara stiffly says that the young teacher moved away.
-Barbara's sister asks if she has any other female "friends," strongly implying Barbara is a lesbian; Barbara insists she has no idea what her sister is talking about.
+Barbara's sister asks if she has any other female "friends", strongly implying Barbara is a lesbian; Barbara insists she has no idea what her sister is talking about.